2nd Grade Curriculum

 Art

-By second grade, students have been introduced to the elements of art and principles of design (e.g., line, balance, value, rhythm).
+By second grade, students have been introduced to the elements of art and principles of design (e.g., line, balance, value, rhythm) and color theory.
 Their knowledge is reinforced through the study of the art of the ancient Near East and Egypt as well as some projects based on classroom literature.
 Students learn about the symbolic meaning of the lotus flower in Egyptian culture and paint it onto papyrus.
 While learning about Mesopotamia, they carve their names into air-dry clay using cuneiform symbols.
-Second graders study famous artists including Henri Matisse and even create their own version of Les bêtes de la mer.
+Second graders study famous artists including Henri Matisse and even create their own version of Les Bêtes de la Mer.
 They are encouraged to explore the use of a variety of media as they develop more independence in their artistic choices and appreciate, at a beginning level, the difference in styles.
 These students watch, learn from, and encourage each other in accomplishments and projects.

 Drama

 The drama program not only seeks to enrich students’ learning through exploring history and literature in an experiential fashion but also seeks to build character through the rehearsal and production process.
-Students are given responsibilities appropriate to their developmental level and are encouraged to problem-solve and work together as an ensemble to creatively tell their story, emulating the body of Christ using their unique gifts for one common goal.
+Students take on responsibilities appropriate to their developmental level and must problem-solve and work together as an ensemble to creatively tell their story, emulating the body of Christ using their unique gifts for one common goal.
 As a student progresses through the grammar school, he or she is involved in many productions.
 With each play, the student grows more and more confident in front of an audience.
-This confidence is gained through proper character detective work, personally identifying with their given roles, and being “in the moment” while honoring the author’s intentions.
+This confidence is gained through proper character analysis, personally identifying with their given roles, and being “in the moment” while honoring the author’s intentions.
 They learn that this character study is bottomless and only grows more rich with every rehearsal.
 As distinctly Christian thespians, they are pointed back to Christ as they study the behavior of human beings, the one creation made in God’s very own image.

-In second grade, the students perform a hilariously winsome story from Winnie-the-Pooh as well as The Exodus Retold, a production that tells the powerful story of Moses leading the Israelites out of Egypt.
+In second grade, performances include a charmingly whimsical story from Winnie-the-Pooh and a production that tells the powerful story of Moses leading the Israelites out of Egypt, The Exodus Retold.
 Both performances incorporate students as narrators.
 The narration of Israel’s deliverance is a profound opportunity for the students to master the art of storytelling through one of the greatest examples of God’s gracious love for his people.
 To encourage a safe environment, teachers are on hand with scripts to prompt the students when necessary.
 There are very few entrances and exits, with adults on hand to assist the students.

 Physical Education

-The Geneva School is committed to providing a PE curriculum that allows for frequent and diverse opportunities to engage in physical activities necessary to support a healthy mind and body.
+The Geneva School is committed to providing a physical education curriculum that allows for frequent and diverse opportunities to engage in physical activities that support a healthy mind and body.
 Second grade students learn the importance of caring for their physical bodies as a moral responsibility and as part of their reasonable service to God.
 Students develop and improve specific motor abilities such as balance, speed, agility, power, and coordination.
 The PE curriculum develops integrative movement skills and combination skills through practice and play.
 Students explore activities that develop motor proficiency and creative expression.
-At the end of the year, the students enjoy parachute and scooter play that incorporates cooperative activities.
+At the end of the year, the students enjoy units that incorporate cooperative activities.
 By the end of second grade, students understand the importance of regular exercise, teamwork, and expressive play and recognize integrity as part of their personal responsibility to God and others.

 Field Trips and Culminating Events

 Second grade’s culminating events are wonderful opportunities for students to celebrate learning in experiential ways.
-For example, frolicking through the Hundred Acre Wood in the Winnie-the-Pooh play or lamenting with the Hebrews in The Exodus Retold, second graders cultivate their moral imaginations and enjoy bringing stories to life through dramatic plays.
+For example, frolicking through the Hundred Acre Wood in the Winnie-the-Pooh play or lamenting with the Hebrews in The Exodus Retold, second graders cultivate their moral imaginations and enjoy bringing these stories to life.
 Students sing songs, memorize lines, develop gestures, and respond to cues; these activities hone foundational skills while creating joy and inspiring wonder.
 Field trips are also an integral part of the second grade experience.
-A visit to Red Gate Farm Academy provokes wonder and invites children to imagine life on a farm as they hold goats, try to catch chickens, play old-fashioned farm games, and learn fascinating facts about the farm animals.
+A visit to the Audubon Center for Birds of Prey helps deepen students’ understanding of the important role birds of prey played in the lives of Egyptians.
 The SALT Serveathon develops compassion for homeless people as students make blessing bags that are distributed to the homeless in Orlando.
 As a final event, second graders experience Egypt Day and reflect upon their growing understanding of an ancient culture’s history, religion, and art.

 Egypt Day